Virus2466/pyport-scanner/README.md

 ### Then Run app.py

-## This only Basic Project  , I will add another features later on.
+## This is  only Basic Project  , I will add another features later on.